nmslib/nmslib/README.md

 NMSLIB is an **extendible library**, which means that is possible to add new search methods and distance functions.
 NMSLIB can be used directly in C++ and Python (via Python bindings).
 In addition, it is also possible to build a query server, which can be used from Java (or other languages supported by Apache Thrift).
 Java has a native client, i.e., it works on many platforms without requiring a C++ library to be installed.

 **Main developers** : Bilegsaikhan Naidan, Leonid Boytsov.
-With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Daniel Lemire, Alexander Ponomarenko.
+With contributions from Yury Malkov, David Novak, Lawrence Cayton, Wei Dong, Avrelin Nikita, Dmitry Yashunin, Daniel Lemire, Alexander Ponomarenko.

 Leo(nid) Boytsov is a maintainer.